Paridax/jarvis/README.md

 - [x] Opening image searches in a specified browser.
 The default base URL is: `www.google.com`
 - [x] Opening music
 - [x] Opening videos
+- [x] Package API, community created addons can be easly created

 **The following features are not yet supported:**
 - [ ] Opening files in a specified program